mygit2014/GOD-VIEW/README.md

   * build --file host.py --icon build/gv.ico --window
   * build --file bot.py --icon build/gv.ico

-The difference between the EXE installations is that the client script is windowless, becoming a background process operation without the interference of the user.
+The difference between the builds is that the client script is windowless, becoming a background process operation without the interference of the user.

 ## Features
 * Windows, Mac & Linux OS support